Welcome to St Mary's Church

 Donors

-We are very grateful to our Benefactors who are supporting our current restoration project
+We are very grateful to our Benefactors who have supported our recent restoration project

 Safeguarding